Decoupling Bias, Aligning Distributions: Synergistic Fairness Optimization for Deepfake Detection: Introduction

 \section{Introduction}

 Deepfake, a combination of ``deep learning'' and ``fake'', refers to the use of deep learning techniques to replace faces in real images or videos with others, thereby generating fabricated identities.
-Due to their high fidelity, synthetic media can evade human perception and are maliciously exploited in financial fraud, judicial evidence manipulation, and misinformation dissemination~\cite{tolosana2020deepfakes,ding2021anti, zhou2025breaking}.
-The convergence of technological sophistication and social impact has led the research community to classify Deepfakes as a critical security threat demanding urgent governance in the era of artificial intelligence~\cite{ding2022securing,tolosana2020deepfakes,citron2019deepfakes}.
+Due to their high fidelity, synthetic media can evade human perception and are maliciously exploited in financial fraud, judicial evidence manipulation, and misinformation dissemination~\cite{tolosana2020deepfakes,ding2021anti, zhou2025breaking,ding2026diffface}.
+The convergence of technological sophistication and societal impact has made Deepfakes a critical security threat requiring urgent governance in the AI era~\cite{ding2022securing,tolosana2020deepfakes,citron2019deepfakes}.

-To mitigate the risks posed by Deepfakes, numerous detection methods have been proposed in recent years~\cite{masood2023deepfakes,leibowicz2021deepfake,passos2024review,ye2024decoupling,fan2025generating}.
+To mitigate the risks posed by Deepfakes, numerous detection methods have been proposed in recent years~\cite{masood2023deepfakes,leibowicz2021deepfake,passos2024review,ye2024decoupling,fan2025generating, zhou2026simplicity}.
 Nevertheless, fairness has often been overlooked, resulting in inconsistent performance across demographic groups defined by gender, race, and age~\cite{krishnan2020understanding,albiero2021gendered}.
 A principal driver of these disparities is dataset imbalance: large benchmarks frequently mirror societal or cultural skews, with Caucasian faces and certain genders overrepresented (\textit{e.g.}, FF++ dataset~\cite{rossler2019faceforensics++}).
 Under standard empirical risk minimization, models are biased toward the majority distribution, producing unequal error rates across groups.
 For example, detectors commonly achieve higher accuracy on lighter than on darker skin tones~\cite{trinh2021examination}.

 Early efforts~\cite{nadimpalli2022gbdf, wang2022fairness} addressed fairness from the dataset side by balancing demographic distributions through resampling.
 Subsequent work~\cite{ju2024improving} shifted to algorithm-level objective design and loss reweighting to reduce bias, yet generalization remained insufficient.
 Disentanglement was then explored to separate demographic features from domain-agnostic forgery cues, which improved fairness generalization but reduced detection accuracy~\cite{lin2024preserving}.
 Overall, existing strategies either fail to generalize or degrade detection accuracy, which motivates our approach that improves both inter- and intra-group fairness while maintaining detection performance.